thleontev/Networks/OSPF/OSPF_topology 3/README.md

 OSPF Authentication shoud be used to ensure that unauthorized routers cannot form neighbor relationships with legitimate routers

-Authentication does not involve any encryption os OSPF Traffic
+Authentication does not involve any encryption of OSPF Traffic

 Authentication can be enabled at the area or the link level